Troll doll

 A troll doll (Danish: Gjøltrold) is a type of plastic doll with furry up-combed hair depicting a troll, also known as a Dam doll after their creator Danish woodcutter Thomas Dam.
 The inspiration came from trolls in old Scandinavian folklore.
-The toys are also known as good luck trolls, or gonk trolls in the United Kingdom.
+The toys are also known as good luck trolls.

-The dolls were first created in the late 1950's, and introduced in 1959, before becoming one of the United States' biggest toy fads in the early 1960s.
-They became briefly popular again during the 1970s through the 1990s and were copied by several manufacturers under different names.
+The dolls were first created in 1956 or earlier and were larger and made from a softer, more rubbery material than the smaller versions that became popular in 1959, before becoming one of the United States' biggest toy fads in the early 1960s.
+They became popular again during the 1970s through the 1990s and were copied by several manufacturers under different names.
 During the 1990s, several video games and a video show were created based on troll dolls.

-In 2003, the Dam company restored the United States copyrights for this brand, stopping unlicensed production.
-In 2005, the Dam company licensed the brand to DIC Entertainment, who attempted to modernize the brand by creating a cartoon under the name Trollz, but only lasted one season.
+In 2003, the Dam company restored the United States copyrights for the trolls, stopping unlicensed production.

+In 2005, the Dam company licensed the brand to DIC Entertainment to modernize the brand by creating a cartoon under the name Trollz, but the show only lasted one season.
+The failed cartoon also led to a lawsuit followed by a counter-claim lawsuit.

-In 2013, the brand was bought by DreamWorks Animation, with an animated feature film called Trolls being released in 2016 and a sequel released in 2020.
+In 2013, the brand was bought by DreamWorks Animation, with an animated feature film called Trolls being released in 2016, followed by two sequels, released in 2020 and 2023.